 On Dec 12th, Embassy had the opportunity to co-host a CSR Forum titled CSR: Reaching your Impact along with the American Chamber of Commerce at the Hilton.
 This Forum brought together over 50 participants representing 30 American corporates, including many of our park occupiers such as JC Penney, PWC, Goldman Sachs, Cognizant and Lowes to share their learnings and challenges since the CSR Law came into effect in 2013.

-To enhance the areas around our Business Parks, Embassy employees and our Business Park occupiers actively volunteer in activities curated by the Ugly Indians to clean up and beautify various hotspots.
-Together we have brought out around 50 volunteers to join hands and give back to surrounding communities.
+To enhance the areas around our business parks, employees from Embassy and our occupiers actively volunteer in activities to clean up and beautify various hotspots.
+Together we have engaged more than 1600 corporate employees and volunteers to give back to surrounding communities.

-Sinchana is our annual extravaganza to celebrate Children’s Day, curated by our education NGO partner, Colours of Life.
-Now in its fourth year, Sinchana aims at fostering talent through an inter-school competition, with participation from 14 Government Schools.
-The event hosts exciting categories for competition, ranging from academic (such as essay-writing and public speaking) to artistic (including mehndi design, drawing, dance and singing).
-Over 50 Embassy volunteers, along with volunteers from our Corporate Occupiers, have spent time over the years to ensure that the day is a success.
+Sinchana is our annual extravaganza to celebrate Children’s Day, curated by our education partner, Colours of Life.
+Now in it’s 6th year, Sinchana aims at fostering talent through an interschool competition with participation from 15 government schools.
+The event hosts exciting categories for competition, ranging from academic (such as essay writing and public speaking) to artistic (including mehendi design, drawing, dance and song).

 As part of our efforts to reiterate the importance of good health and hygiene practices, our employees curated an in-house program at two government schools as part of the summer camp run by our NGO partner, Colours of Life.
 6 Embassy employee volunteers implemented the program based around two themes: the importance of brushing and the right kinds of food for to maintain good dental hygiene.
 With a total student strength of 70, each volunteer took on a small group of kids to lead them through activities followed by a discussion on what they learned and ended the program with a distribution of a toothbrush and a toothpaste to each child.